get-set-fetch/scraper/src/plugins/README.md

 ## ExtractHtmlContentPlugin
 Scrapes html content using CSS selectors | [schema](./default/ExtractHtmlContentPlugin.ts)
 - `selectorPairs`
   - Array of CSS selectors to be applied.
-Each entry is a `{ contentSelector, contentProperty, label }` object. contentSelector selects DOM elements while contentProperty specifies the DOM element property that holds the value to be scraped defaulting to `innerText`. label is used as column name when exporting as csv.
+Each entry is a `{ contentSelector, contentProperty, label }` object. contentSelector: selects DOM elements while contentProperty specifies the DOM element property that holds the value to be scraped defaulting to `innerText`. label is used as column name when exporting as csv.
   - default: none

 ## InsertResourcesPlugin